 Today, PKP is stronger than ever and well equipped for the future.
 Kevin’s dedication and his welcoming kindness have contributed massively to PKP being a trusted partner to many around the globe.
 I am thankful for his leadership and his care for the people WHO make up PKP.

-– Marco Tullney, Head of Publication Services, Technische Informationsbibliothek and Chair of PKP’s Advisory Committee
+– Marco Tullney, Head of Publishing Services, Technische Informationsbibliothek and Chair of PKP’s Advisory Committee

 The story and the journey: In Kevin’s words